RingierIMU/bls-sql-skills-builder/README.md

 This data is all faked, generated, made up data, and only serves the purpose of giving you a challenge to work on.
 Don't look too closely at the data, but rather understand the schema and relationships between the tables.
-You will only have read permissions on these tables, since many users are doing this at the same time.

 The challenge includes questions related to:

 1. Connecting and retrieving basic data from the database.
 2. Writing SQL queries to answer "real world" questions about the database marketplace data.
 3. Debugging and Fixing database queries.

 ---
 ### **Database Schema**